mikeogezi/turtlebot3_rl/README.md

 # TurtleBot3 RL 🤖⚙️

 Teaching a TurtleBot 3 to follow a track using reinforcement learning.
+Credits to [Kalvin](https://github.com/k----n), and [Professor Matt Taylor](https://drmatttaylor.net/) for the track, and the original 3d assets.

 ![Demo GIF](media/turtlebot3_rl.gif)